JungHeeKim29/DiffHDRsyn/README.md

 # DiffHDRsyn
 This repository contains the official python implementation for
 full paper "End-to-End Differentiable Learning to HDR Image Synthesis for Multi-exposure Images" at AAAI 2021
 short paper "Differentiable HDR Image Synthesis using Multi-exposure Images" at DiffCVGP NeurIPSW 2020

 If you find our [paper](https://arxiv.org/abs/2006.15833) or code useful, please cite our papers.

 ### Requirements
+Whole VDS dataset will be available soon.

-VDS dataset can be downloaded from [here](https://drive.google.com/drive/folders/1i7iTC6t6e_ZhyCq178V3-nN-IS5-5WOe?usp=sharing)
+Example dataset can be downloaded from [here](https://drive.google.com/drive/folders/163wy8VVxWJze4l5cPIXEM4fko_Q3x6y8?usp=sharing)
 Pretrained weights can be downloaded from [here](https://drive.google.com/drive/folders/1inzZWbBTlOJTuqJODHvOhNSg-o60LyWs?usp=sharing)

 The code was tested under the following setting: